capricorn86/happy-dom/packages/happy-dom/README.md

 A [JSDOM](https://github.com/jsdom/jsdom) alternative with support for server side rendering of web components.

-[Happy DOM](https://github.com/capricorn86/happy-dom) aims to support the most common functionality of a web browser.
+[Happy DOM](https://github.com/capricorn86/happy-dom) aim to support the most common functionality of a web browser.

 ### DOM Features